SplashLearn raises $18 million for its game-based edtech platform – TechCrunch

 In a demo, Jain showed an adventure game that was riddled with hurdles.
 A kid needed to visually apply the concept of addition to progress forward in the game.
 “When the kids are engaged, there is improvement in their learning outcome,” said Jain.

-SplashLearn platform additionally provides 15 minutes to 20 minutes of personalized learning experience to each student every day, he said.
+SplashLearn’s platform additionally provides 15 to 20 minutes of personalized learning experience to each student every day, he said.

 The startup charges $12 a month to parents for its service.
 Alternatively, the service is free for schools.
-Currently, one in every three schools in the United States use SplashLearn, Jain said.
+Currently, one in every three schools in the United States uses SplashLearn, Jain said.

 “One of our goals has been to make quality education available to students for free.
 Our business model has enabled us to work on this,” he said.
 SplashLearn doesn’t reach out to schools, he said.
 Teachers use our platform, and if they like the offering, they make the case for wider adoption at the school, said Jain, who like the other three co-founders, is an alumni of IIT Kharagpur.